woile/woile.github.io/posts/domain-driven-design-at-europython-2021/index.md

 ## Conclusions

-Let's start by my final conclusions: my models on how to design software collaboratively are outdated: mostly UML and random diagrams, not clear design process.
+Let's start by my final conclusions:

+My models on how to design software collaboratively are outdated; mostly UML and random diagrams, not clear design process.
-There are new techniques used nowadays, so I will asses them I try to integrate into my toolbelt
+There are new techniques used nowadays, so I will asses them I try to integrate into my tool-belt.

 - Asses [event storming][event-storming].
 I would like to be trained into this technique.
 - Asses [C4 models][c4] and [diagrams as code][c4-plantuml].